-During the year ended December 31, 2017 and 2016, cash used in operating activities was \$38.7 million and \$19.0 million, respectively.
-The decrease in operating cash flows in 2017 as compared to 2016 was mainly due to an increase in net losses.
+During the year ended December 31, 2018 and 2017, cash used in operating activities was \$21.8 million and \$38.7 million, respectively.
+The decrease in net cash used in operations in 2018 as compared to 2017 was mainly due to a lower net loss for the period as well as increases in inventory and warranty reserves and accrued liabilities.